 Russell is regarded as the "second" town in the Bay of Islands, but it's far more interesting, and pleasant, than Paihia.
-Hard as it is to believe these days, sleepy little Russell was once dubbed the "Hellhole of the Pacific."
+Hard as it is to believe, sleepy little Russell was once dubbed the "Hellhole of the Pacific."
 In the mid- to late 19th century (when it was still known by its Māori name, Kororareka) it was a swashbuckling frontier town, a haven for sealers and whalers who found the East Coast of New Zealand to be one of the richest whaling grounds on Earth.

-Tales of debauchery were probably exaggerated, but British administrators in New South Wales were sufficiently concerned to dispatch a British resident in 1832 to impose law and order.
-After the Treaty of Waitangi, Russell was the national capital until 1844, when the Māori chief Hone Heke, disgruntled with newly imposed harbor dues and his loss of authority, cut down the flagstaff flying the Union Jack above the town three times before attacking the British garrison.
+Tales of debauchery abound.
+British administrators in New South Wales were sufficiently concerned to dispatch a British resident agent in 1832 to impose law and order.
+After the Treaty of Waitangi, Russell was the capital until 1844, when the Māori chief Hone Heke, disgruntled with newly imposed harbor dues and his loss of authority, cut down the flagstaff flying the Union Jack above the town three times before attacking the British garrison.
 Most of the town burned to the ground in what is known as the Sacking of Kororareka.
 Hone Heke was finally defeated in 1846, but Russell never recovered its former prominence, and the seat of government was shifted first to Auckland, then to Wellington.

 Today Russell is a delightful town of timber houses and big trees that hang low over the seafront, framing the yachts and game-fishing boats in the harbor.
-The vibe can best be absorbed in a stroll along the Strand, the path along the waterfront.
+The relaxed vibe can best be absorbed in a stroll along the Strand, the path along the waterfront.
 There are several safe swimming beaches, some in secluded bays, as well as the aptly named Long Beach, over the hill from the township.